MicrosoftDocs/m365copilot-docs/docs/api-plugin-manifest-2.2.md

 ---
 title: API plugin manifest schema 2.2 for Microsoft 365 Copilot
-description: Learn about the properties you can use in a manifest file for an API plugin in Microsoft 365 Copilot
+description: Learn about the 2.2 schema for a manifest file for an API plugin in Microsoft 365 Copilot
 author: jasonjoh
 ms.author: jasonjoh
+ms.date: 11/13/2024
 ms.topic: reference
 ---